-We are conducting a research study on the effect of ADHD coaching on a relationship where one partner has ADHD and one does not.
+We are conducting a research study on the effect of coaching on an ADHD relationship where one partner has it and one does not.
 Of course, the results of this study will be very helpful for all coaches and other professionals working with couples.
 But it will also be extraordinarily helpful for couples with ADHD in the mix.
 You could benefit as a participant.
 And you will benefit as a member of the ADHD community.

 Melissa Orlov, well-known ADHD marriage consultant, states the divorce rate is nearly twice as high for people with ADHD.
 If you are a couple struggling with ADHD in your relationship, participating in the program we’re studying could be the best thing you’ve ever done for your marriage.
 Even if you’re not struggling right now, studies like this these help create better ADHD treatment for couples, and provide the scientific evidence to confirm the importance of recognizing the role of ADHD in the relationship, as well as the role of the non-ADHD partner.

 Marriage Uncomplicated: Bringing Back the Joy in Relationships with ADHD is a research study that measures 23 areas of concern in relationships where one partner has ADHD.
 During the course of an eight-week workshop for couples, we will be measuring the effect of the program on 23 areas of concern.

 Our experience has shown there are three essential focus points for successful relationships: